code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson.md

 Some useful string functions:

-* fn:replace('query', 'input', 'replacementvalue') - also can use regex
+* fn:replace('query', 'input', 'replacementvalue') - can use regex with this function
 * fn:upper-case('query')
 * fn:lower-case('query')
 * fn:normalize-space('query')